-Spring Pinwheel Cookies are soft, chewy swirl cookies with a fun, colorful center.
-Make this simple spring cookies recipe for a sweet Easter treat!
+Old Fashioned Pinwheel Cookies are soft, chewy swirl cookies with a fun, colorful center.
+Make these simple, spring sugar cookies for a sweet Easter treat!

 Then, roll each dough ball out into a rectangle and lay one on top of the other.

-A big bonus is that you don’t need any expensive ingredients to make this easy cookie recipe.
-Just a simple batch of sugar cookie dough to get started!
+You don’t need any expensive ingredients to make this easy cookie recipe — just a simple batch of sugar cookie dough to get started!

 Or, as we just mentioned, you can substitute the nonpareils with colored sugar, jimmies, or other types of sprinkles if you prefer.